Land Use Change

 The Direct and Indirect Effects of Land Use Change on Wilderness in America

-We propose to use maps of existing wilderness areas and project land use change by decade for the next 50 years.
-We will identify how land use change impacts wilderness character and we will provide an assessment of the magnitude of the changes to each area.
-We will expand on upon the work conducted by Aycrigg et al. (in review), which evaluated the opportunities in the next 50 years for diversifying the ecological representation of the National Wilderness Preservation System by comparing their results to land use change patterns over the next 50 years (Figures 1 and 2).
+We will expand on upon the work conducted by Aycrigg et al. (2016), which evaluated the opportunities in the next 50 years for diversifying the ecological representation of the National Wilderness Preservation System by comparing their results to land use change patterns over the next 50 years (Figures 1 and 2).
 We will also build off the Landscape Assessment effort currently being conducted by The Wilderness Society, which is compiling and analyzing a series of metrics (including biodiversity hotspots, climate change dissimilarities, political viability, and connectivity data) in an effort to determine future impacts on wilderness areas and to identify suitable lands with the highest potential for wilderness area designation.
 Effects and patterns of future land-use change, both direct and indirect, on designated wilderness will inform not only the impacts to these areas, but also identify new areas with the most potential for new wilderness designation.
 Areas with wilderness character outside of the National Wilderness Preservation Systems are becoming rare because of pressures from land-use changes (Martinuzzi et al. 2015) and consequently are becoming an important component of a comprehensive strategy to protect biodiversity.

 Figure 1.
 The frequency of percent change in representation of ecological systems with the addition of each land designation category

 Figure 2.
 Percent area change of each ecological system with the cumulative addition of each land designation category to the National Wilderness Preservation System (NWPS)